 Table 5: Depth of the cycle.

 Because the denominator in the calculations is the inferred preferences, these percentages are already take into consideration the degree of restriction.
+Again, we use the t-test for difference between two population means and found that the p-value for all three theories are equal to 0.0000, rejecting that the null hypotheses of equal means.
 Masatlioglu et al. shows the greatest improvement, in term of the relative difference, compared to the simulations while the Lleras et al. violation percentage increases relative to the simulation.
 Masatlioglu et al. also has the lowest actual violation percentage while Lleras et al. is the highest.
 WARP shows a significant improvement from the simulation that displays almost 100% violation rate and the actual violation percentage is still relatively higher than Masatlioglu et al.

 Next, we delve deeper into the validity of each axiom by focusing on the valid (consistent) inferred preference.
 This can be done by observing the inferred preferences calculated in section 4.1 and extracting only those pairwise preference combinations that are not exhibit any inconsistency.
 The proportion of these valid relations over the total number of pairwise choice combinations (45 pairs) are calculated, and reported in the second column of table 6 – Valid inferred pairwise preference.
 This also shows how complete of the inferred preference, taken into the account only consistent preference.
 The hypothesis here is the higher the valid inferred preference, the more consistent and complete is the axiom.